 The ES Steering Committee consists of faculty members from each of the four academic divisions of the College and the concentration director.
 This group represents the interdivisional nature of ES.
 The steering committee makes decisions about the ES curriculum and concentration plans, graduation requirements, and events.

-Associate Professor of Environmental and Urban Studies; Director, Bard Center for the Study of Land, Air, and Water
+Visiting Professor of Environmental and Urban Studies and Physics; Director, Environmental Studies Program; Codirector, Bard Center for Environmental Sciences and Humanities

 Myra ArmsteadHistorical Studies